 We believe serious diseases deserveserious attention

-Cytokinetics is a late-stage biopharmaceutical company focused on discovering, developing, and commercializing first-in-class muscle activators as potential treatments for people with debilitating diseases in which muscle performance is compromised and/or declining.
-A leader in muscle biology research with approximately 25 publications, 50 clinical trials, and more than 200 issued patents, Cytokinetics is developing small molecule drug candidates specifically engineered to increase muscle function and contractility.
+Cytokinetics is a late-stage biopharmaceutical company focused on discovering, developing, and commercializing first-in-class muscle activators and next-in-class muscle inhibitors as potential treatments for people with debilitating diseases in which muscle performance is compromised and/or declining.
+A leader in muscle biology research with more than 60 publications, over 50 clinical trials, and hundreds of issued patents, Cytokinetics is developing small molecule drug candidates specifically engineered to impact muscle function and contractility.

 Cytokinetics takes a purpose-driven approach by leveraging our unique muscle biology expertise to engineer compounds with specific characteristics aimed at treating diseases that impact muscle function.
-By increasing muscle strength and performance, the treatments we are developing have the potential to preserve and extend independence and self-reliance in people suffering from debilitating diseases.
+By directly targeting the sarcomere, the foundation of muscle contraction, the treatments we are developing have the potential to preserve and extend independence and self-reliance in people suffering from debilitating diseases.
 Cytokinetics is dedicated to helping underserved patient populations which lack effective therapies.

-Cytokinetics scientists have discovered a robust pipeline of small molecule muscle activators including tirasemtiv, our Phase 3 drug candidate for people living with ALS; omecamtiv mecarbil, our Phase 2 drug candidate for people living with heart failure; and CK-2127107 (CK-107), our Phase 2 drug candidate for people living with SMA.
+Cytokinetics scientists have discovered a robust pipeline of small molecule muscle activators and inhibitors; omecamtiv mecarbil, a cardiac myosin activator; reldesemtiv, a fast skeletal muscle troponin activator (FSTA); aficamten and CK-271, cardiac myosin inhibitors; CK-136, a cardiac troponin activator; and CK-601, a next-generation FSTA.
 Our muscle biology drug discovery and development platform has great potential for many other diseases and medical conditions characterized by muscle weakness, fatigue, or diminished muscle function.